klikstermkd/todomvc-es6/README.md

 If you want to make some changes in the code, run `webpack -w` so that the code will automatically be transpiled to ES5 and bundled in a file called `bundle.js`, everytime you save any of the files in the `js` directory.

-Webpack also crates a `bundle.js.map` file so that if an error occurs you can know in which file and line number the error occured.
+Webpack also creates a `bundle.js.map` file so that if an error occurs you can know in which file and line number the error occured.

 List of ES6 features used in this app: